MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/overview.md

 Use the [RetrieveMultipleRequest class](xref:Microsoft.Xrm.Sdk.Messages.RetrieveMultipleRequest) when you want to:

 - [Send an optional parameter with the request](../../optional-parameters.md)
-- Include the operation as part of a batch using the [ExecuteMultiple message](../execute-multiple-requests.md) or [ExecuteTransaction message](../use-executetransaction.md)
+- Include the operation as part of a batch using the [ExecuteMultipleRequest](../execute-multiple-requests.md) or [ExecuteTransactionRequest](../use-executetransaction.md) classes.

 ## Refine your query